Masdar City, Abu Dhabi

-The Adelaide Convention Centre Redevelopment: East secured the Jack McConnell Award for Public Architecture, a named award—the highest caliber of the 2018 South Australian Architecture Awards —that will elevate the adaptable 42,000-square-meter project to the National Architecture Awards.
-This eponymous distinction was named after the influential modernist architect who was both the former president of the Australian Institute of Architects and received the Institution’s Gold Medal.
+The Adelaide Convention Centre Redevelopment: East secured the Jack McConnell Award for Public Architecture, a named award—the highest caliber of the 2018 South Australian Architecture Awards—that will elevate the adaptable 42,000-square-meter project to the National Architecture Awards.
+This eponymous distinction was named after the influential modernist architect who was both a former president of the Australian Institute of Architects and received the Institute’s Gold Medal.

 South Australian Architecture Awards